Ross, New Zealand: History

 Ross was established in the 1860s, during the West Coast gold rush, and became an important centre for miners.
 At its largest, the town had around 2,500 inhabitants, but the population declined after local goldfields were depleted in the early 1870s.
 Quartz was occasionally mined on Mount Greenland, a nearby ridge, but little more gold was found until two miners discovered a large 3.1-kilogram nugget in 1909, which was later named the "Honourable Roddy Nugget", after Roderick McKenzie, the Minister for Mines at the time.

 From 1872 to the early 1900s a number of Chinese lived and worked in Ross, and a Chinese Miners' Memorial Garden on the shore of Ross Lake commemorates them.

 The settlement was originally called Jones Flat, but was also sometimes known as Georgetown and Totara.
 It was given the name Rosstown, which was shortened to Ross in about 1866, after George Ross, who was the Canterbury Provincial Council's treasurer at the time of the naming.

 Local government

 Following the abolition of Westland Province in 1876, Ross became part of Westland County.
 In 1878, Ross Borough was formed, with its own borough council and mayor, and remained in existence until 1972, when it merged back into Westland County.
 Since the local government reforms of 1989, Ross has been part of Westland District.

 Demographics

-Ross is described by Statistics New Zealand as a rural settlement and covers 8.87 km2.
+Ross is described by Stats NZ as a rural settlement and covers 8.87 km2.
 It had an estimated population of as of with a population density of people per km^{2}.
 The settlement is part of the larger Waitaha statistical area.